shelbourn/FreeCodeCamp_Challenges/README.md

 * Hours Completed: 2

 ### Day 18 (07/13/2016)
-* Completed Challenges: "Find the Length of a String" through
+* Completed Challenges: "Find the Length of a String" through "Access MultiDimensional Arrays With Indexes"
-* Hours Completed:
+* Hours Completed: 2.5